FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 Success!

 At this stage, we have all the plumbing in the right place to tackle the rest of the our first 100 bytes.
-In the next post, we will cover the rest of the database header.
+In the next post, we'll do just that finish parsing the database header.

 <!-- [Part 2](/blog/sqlite2/index.html) -->